larspetrus/Roofpig/README.md

 ####2.3.1 colors

-By default, Roofpig uses the colors I like: R=green, L=blue, F=red, B=orange, U=yellow, D=white.
-To set that using this parameter, you'd use "colors=R:G L:B F:R B:O U:Y D:W".
-To set L to red is "L:R".
-I hope the pattern is clear.
-Aside from the short color names G, B, R, O, Y and W, you can also use any CSS color, such as 'pink', #77f or #3d3dff.
+By default, the colors are R - green, L - blue, F - red, B - orange, U - yellow, and D - white.
+Or "colors=R:g L:b F:r B:o U:y D:w" as it would be written in this notation.
+Aside from 'g' for green etc, you can also use any CSS color, like 'pink', '&#35;77f' or '&#35;3d3dff' etc.

 JSFiddle: XXX